keesiemeijer/related-posts-by-taxonomy/readme.txt

 == Changelog ==
 = 2.7.6 =
 * Enhancement
-	* Add a filter to use any theme directory for custom plugin template files = 2.7.5 =
+	* Add a filter to use any theme directory for custom related posts template files = 2.7.5 =
 * Enhancement
 	* Fix PHP 8 and up deprecated notices